The live TV streaming service YouTube TV has rolled out big changes to its live guide.

 Live Guide Basics:

-If you notice a check mark next to a program in the live guide, that means you added that program to your library (cloud DVR).
+If you notice a check mark next to a program in the live guide, that means you added that program to your library (cloud DVR) and it’s being recorded.

-When you select it, you can join live or play from the beginning.
+When you select a program that’s being recorded, you can join live or play from the beginning.

-Network logos are featured to the far left side of the guide.
+Network logos are featured on the far left side of the guide.
 Select a network logo to see content for that channel only.

 This will include live, upcoming and on demand programming.